bajajvinamr/HacktoberFest2020/README.md

 https://hacktoberfest.digitalocean.com/

 ## How to contribute
-Submit your pull request here for Hacktoberfest-2020 in any language you prefer, if language folder not present, create one as a part of it, after script add your name and GitHub profile into Contributors.md file.
+Submit your pull request here for Hacktoberfest-2020 in any language you prefer , if language folder not present, create one as a part of it, after script add your name and GitHub profile into Contributors.md file.

 Hacktoberfest is a month long virtual festival event to celebrate open source contributions presented by DigitalOcean and DEV.
 It is the easiest way to get into open source!

 ![image here](https://github.com/bajajvinamr/HacktoberFest2020/blob/master/0.png)

 # Event details
 Hacktoberfest® is open to everyone in our global community.
-Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
+Whether you’re a developer , student learning to code , event host , or company of any size , you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.

 Hacktoberfest is open to everyone in our global community!
 Pull requests can be made in any GitHub-hosted repositories/projects.